shubhangi0301/Hand-Detection/README.md

 2. What is OpenCV?

     OpenCV is a free, open-source library for computer vision tasks.
 It offers over 2500 algorithms for image processing, object detection, and real-time applications.
-Popular for its cross-platform compatibility and large developer community, OpenCV empowers creation of various computer vision projects.
+Popular for its cross-platform compatibility and large developer community, OpenCV empowers the creation of various computer vision projects.